Guide to solving main issues while setting up and operating the Nemesida WAF.

 If the request is not blocked:

-• check that after making changes to the Nginx configuration, the nginx nwaf_update mla_main services were restarted;
+• check that after making changes to the Nginx configuration of the filtering node, the services were restarted nginx nwaf_update mla_main;

 • check that the dynamic module /etc/nginx/modules/ngx_http_waf_module.so is in /etc/nginx/modules and included in /etc/nginx/nginx. conf;